Helping your Child Settle into a New School

 Asking for a Special Partner

-Another common fear about moving school is that the child will not have any friends and will be left alone while everyone else has partners in class, friends to play with and others to eat lunch with.
-To combat this fear, parents can ask about the possibility of their child having a special partner for the first few days of school.
-Many schools are more than willing to pair up students so that each new student has a guide, but even if there is no official school policy many classroom teachers may be willing to make these connections as well.
+Another common fear about moving school is that your child will not have any friends and will be left alone while everyone else has partners in class, friends to play with and others to eat lunch with.
+To combat this fear, ask if your child can have a special partner for the first few days of school.
+Many schools are more than willing to pair up students so that each new student has a guide, but even if there is no official school policy classroom teachers may be willing to make these connections as well.

 Bringing Something Special to School